bluecadet/launchpad/docs/src/reference/content/content-config.md

 Temporary directory path used during content processing.
 The `%TIMESTAMP%` token is replaced with current timestamp.

+Relative paths are resolved against the directory of the launchpad configuration.

 ### `backupPath`

 - **Type:** `string`
 - **Default:** `.backup/%TIMESTAMP%/`

 Directory path where existing content is backed up before processing new downloads.
 Critical for recovery if downloads fail.

+Relative paths are resolved against the directory of the launchpad configuration.

 ### `keep`